Offices | Minutes | Policies | Calendar | History | Cemetery | Resources

 Tyrone Union Cemetery - A Brief History

 In the early years, about 1830, the cemetery became known as the "Union Cemetery Association."
 In 1862 action was taken to have the grounds enlarged and incorporated.
 This was accomplished in 1863.
 The cemetery is a recorded history of the people of Tyrone.
 An example of our records show that John J. Alderman, who was the son of Byron & Euphany Alderman, died as a Union soldier in a Georgia prison camp in 1863.
 His brother Charles, also a Union soldier in the Civil War was assigned to Company D 111 Regiment NY Volunteers was killed in 1864.
+Both returned and were interred in the Alderman Lot.
+In 1879, the cemetery consisted of eleven acres and since has been expanded twice to just over twenty acres.

 The cemetery was originally mapped in May of 1878 by Seneca Engineering of Montour Falls, NY.
 In 1985 the Jo-Ho Genealogy Group, along with Grace Ameigh of Reading, NY copied information from all the stones.
 They also used cemetery burial records and compiled a new record with names not recorded earlier.
-From the 1985 to present, detailed records have been kept to complete the current burial records you find on our web site.
+From the 1985 to present, detailed records have been kept to complete the current burial records you find on our web site below.

 Pricing and Operation